Senzo99J/Kmeans/README.md

 # Kmeans

 ## Data Source
 The data used in this task was originally sourced from HELP.NGO.
-This international non-government organization specialises in emergency response, preparedness, and risk mitigation
+This international non-government organization specialises in emergency response, preparedness, and risk mitigation.

 ### Dataset Attributes
 - country: name of the country